dotnet/corefx/Documentation/project-docs/dogfooding.md

 This is the default case for applications - running against an installed .NET Core runtime.

-0. You still need to install the prerequisite .NET Core SDK from above.
+1. You still need to install the prerequisite .NET Core SDK from above.
-1. Also, install the specific .NET Core runtime you require:
+2. Optionally, install the specific .NET Core runtime you require:
     - https://github.com/dotnet/core-setup#daily-builds
-    - Remember the version number you picked, you'll need it below
-2. Modify your .csproj to reference the nightly build of Microsoft.NETCore.App
+3. Modify your .csproj to reference the nightly build of Microsoft.NETCore.App

 ```XML
   <PropertyGroup>